rameshpilli/MCP-Server/README.md

 ```bash
 pip install -r requirements-extra.txt
 ```

+If you prefer to use `pyproject.toml`, run `pip install .` instead.
+This installs the package along with the `uvx` console command defined in `project.scripts`.

+When installing from `requirements.txt` the package itself isn't installed, so a `uvx` wrapper script is provided in the repository root.

 2. Configure environment variables (create a `.env` file).
 You can start by copying `.env.example` and then filling in the required values (e.g. your OpenAI API key):